-a.
-Referral for Investigation
+a) Referral for Investigation

-When allegations of misconduct which, if substantiated, would warrant discipline of an attorney shall come to the attention of a Judge of this Court, the Judge shall refer the matter to the Court's Disciplinary Committee.
-If the Disciplinary Committee determines that further investigation is necessary, it may refer the matter to Maryland Bar Counsel to conduct an investigation.
-Alternatively, the Court, upon the recommendation of the Disciplinary Committee, may appoint one (1) or more members of the Bar of the Court as counsel to conduct the investigation.
-Notice of any such appointment shall be given to the respondent-attorney, and the respondent-attorney may move to disqualify counsel so appointed within fourteen (14) days after service of the notice.
+When If allegations of misconduct which, if substantiated, would warrant discipline of an attorney shall, come to the attention of a Jjudge of this Court, the Jjudge shall may refer the matter to the Court's Disciplinary and Admissions Committee.
+If the Disciplinary and Admissions Committee determines that further investigation is necessary, it may refer the matter to Maryland Bar Counsel to conduct an investigation.decline to take action and instead refer the matter to the Maryland Attorney Grievance Commission, or the state bar authority serving as the basis for the attorney-respondent's membership in this Court's Bar.
+Alternatively, the Court, upon the recommendation of the Disciplinary and Admissions Committee, may appoint one (1) or more members of the Bar of the Court as counselattorney-investigators to conduct the investigation.
+Notice of any such appointment shall be given to the attorney-respondent-attorney, and the attorney-respondent-attorney may move to disqualify counsel soany appointed attorney-investigator within fourteen (14) days after service of mailing the notice of appointment to the attorney-respondent's address on file with the Clerk's Office.

-b.
-Recommendation by Counsel
+b) Recommendation by CounselAttorney-Investigator

-After the conclusion of the investigation, counsel shall submit to the Disciplinary Committee a recommendation that a formal hearing be held or that the matter be disposed of by dismissal, admonition, deferral or otherwise.
-The Disciplinary Committee shall take such action as it deems appropriate.
+After the conclusion of the investigation, counsel-the attorney-investigator(s) shall submit to the Disciplinary and Admissions Committee a report and recommendation that a formal hearingproceeding be held or that the matter be disposed of by dismissal, admonitionwarning, deferral, or otherwise.
+TheUpon review of the attorney-investigator's report and recommendation, the Disciplinary and Admissions Committee shall take such actionrecommend to the Court whether to (1) initiate formal proceedings or (2) impose a warning, with or without conditions, in lieu of sanction as it deems appropriatepermitted under L.R.
+705.1.h.- c) Initiation of Formal Proceedings

-c.
-Initiation of Formal Proceedings
+If formal disciplinary proceedings are to be initiated, the Court shall issue an order requiring the attorney-respondent-attorney to show cause within thirty (30) days after service of the order why the attorney-respondent should not be disciplined.
+A copy of the attorney-investigator's report and recommendation shall accompany the show cause order.
+A copy of any exhibits to the report and recommendation shall be made available to the attorney-respondent upon request.

-If formal disciplinary proceedings are to be initiated, the Court shall issue an order requiring the respondent-attorney to show cause within thirty (30) days after service of the order why the attorney should not be disciplined.
+d) Disciplinary Hearing

-d.
-Disciplinary Hearing
+If the respondent-attorney's attorney-respondent's answer to the show cause order raises any issue of material fact to which the attorney-respondent wishes to be heard or if the attorney-respondent-attorney wishes to be heard in mitigation, a disciplinary hearing shall be held before one (1) or more Judges of the Court.
+If and, insofar as possible, the attorney-investigator shall be assigned to prosecute the case.

-If the respondent-attorney's answer to the show cause order raises any issue of fact or if the respondent-attorney wishes to be heard in mitigation, a disciplinary hearing shall be held before one (1) or more Judges of the Court.
-If the disciplinary proceeding is predicated upon the complaint of a Judge of this Court, the disciplinary hearing shall be conducted before a panel of three (3) other Judges of this Court appointed by the Chief Judge or, if there are less than three (3) Judges eligible to serve or the Chief Judge is the complainant, the panel shall be appointed by the Chief Judge of the Fourth Circuit Court of Appeals.
-For purposes of this subsection, "Judge" includes District Judgess, Magistrate Judges, and Bankruptcy Judges of this Court, and at least one District Judge shall serve on each panel.
+disciplinary proceeding is predicated upon the complaint of a Judge of this Court, the disciplinary hearing shall be conducted before a panel of three (3) other Judges of this Court appointed by the Chief Judge or, if there are less than three (3) Judges eligible to serve or the Chief Judge is the complainant, the panel shall be appointed by the Chief Judge of the Fourth Circuit Court of Appeals.
+For purposes of this subsection, "Judge" includes District Judges, Magistrate Judges, and Bankruptey Judges of this Court, and at least one District Judge shall serve on each panel.

-e.
-Recommendation and Final Action
+e) Recommendation and Final Action